 - The new house you’re buying is a second home in the country or near to the sea.
 That means this second house is your holiday home.

-Now let’s take a look at the tax implications of keeping your existing house.
+Now let’s take a look at the tax implications of keeping your existing house when you buy another.

-Additional 3% stamp duty when you purchase your new house
+You pay additional 3% stamp duty when you purchase a second house

 For people who own more than one house, the UK government have imposed a stamp duty penalty.
 This means that if you don’t sell your existing home before you buy a new house, you will have to pay an additional 3% Stamp Duty (SDLT) on the purchase.